 SPJs Code of Ethics has proved to be an important reference for professionals, students and citizens.
 It is widely consulted and applied in newsrooms and classrooms as the definitive statement of our professions highest values and a helpful way to think about the specific and unique journalism quandaries we confront daily.

 The Society has taken measures to encourage broader use of the code.
 We have disseminated the text widely and organized countless programs to assess ethical issues, and we have entered into a partnership with Bloomberg to teach ethics to professionals.
 We have established Ethics in Journalism Week as a means of placing a spotlight on our ethical responsibilities and reaching out to the communities we serve with information on what citizens have a right to expect from journalists.
 We also regularly make ourselves available to the news media to comment about demonstrably good and notably bad ethical practices and the complex evaluation of responsibilities that ethical behavior demands.

 When was the code adopted?

-The present version of the code was adopted by the 1996 SPJ National Convention, after months of study and debate among the Society's members.
+The present version of the code was adopted during Excellence in Journalism 2014, following months of study and debate among the Society's members.
 Sigma Delta Chi's first Code of Ethics was borrowed from the American Society of Newspaper Editors in 1926.
-In 1973, Sigma Delta Chi wrote its own code, which was revised in 1984, 1987 and 1996.
+In 1973, Sigma Delta Chi wrote its own code, which also was revised in 1984, 1987 and 1996.

 For more information about SPJs Code of Ethics, write to email@example.com.